WorkplaceX/Util/NuGet/Readme.md

 # Add and Consume Content Files (*.html; *.css) with NuGet in .NET Core
 With NuGet it is possible to package and distribute content files similar to npm package manager.
 The following steps show how to add and consume a content folder.

-In the (*.csproj) add the following three lines of code.
-It adds MyContent folder to the class library that should be packet as a (*.nupkg) file.
+In the (&ast.csproj) add the following three lines of code.
+It adds MyContent folder to the class library that should be packet as a (&ast.nupkg) file.
 Then create the package by running Pack.

 ```xml
 <ItemGroup>